skillrepos/copilot-dd/README.md

 These steps **must** be completed prior to starting the actual labs.

-## 1. Ensure that you are signed up for Copilot access.
+## 1. To be able to use all features, ensure that you are signed up for Copilot access.
+(If you prefer, you can use the new free Copilot access but some features will be missing.
+If you want to use the free version of Copilot, you can skip this step.)

 If not, when signed into GitHub, click on your profile picture/icon in the upper right and either select [Copilot](https://github.com/github-copilot/signup)